 We're a diverse collective of thinkers and doers, continuously reimagining our products and practices to help people do what they love in new ways.
 That innovation is inspired by a shared commitment to great work - and to each other.
-Because learning from the people here means we're learning from the people here means we're learning from the best.
+Because learning from the people here means we're learning from the best.